 All-too-often, unnecessary criminalisation compounds, rather than addresses, problems.

-We are committed to working with others to mark out transformative solutions to the problems we face, and to address the harmful consequences of our over-reliance on policing, prosecution and punishment.
+We are committed to working with others to mark out transformative solutions to the problems our society faces, and to address the harmful consequences of our over-reliance on policing, prosecution and punishment.

 How we work